Thermo-Elasticity Problems with Evolving Microstructures: Discussion

 Another important further question pertains to the connectedness of the inclusions: What happens in the case that the inclusions are also connected (in a similar manner as in \cite{eden2022effective})?
 This naturally complicates any transformation as the non-trivial part of the transformation cannot be restricted to the individual cells.
 In the current setting of cell-uniform growth this is impossible since continuity of the height function across neighboring cells is needed to construct a global transformation (see e.g, \cref{cor:hanzawa_stationary_eps}).
 As a consequence, the height function would need to have the same value in every cell.
 We expect this to be resolvable by smoothing between different height functions in neighboring cells.
 Naturally, this leads to additional technical difficulties as the gradient of the height function now comes into play as well.

 This brings us to the next important, and more difficult, extension: phases grow without information on averaged temperatures as in \cref{p:full_problem_moving:4}.
-In that case, the height function is not forced to be cell-uniform and will likely vary across each individual interface $\Gamma_{\e,k}$.
+In that case, the height function is not forced to be cell-uniform and will likely vary along any individual interface $\Gamma_{\e,k}$.
 Since the Hanzawa method used to transform the domains is set up to handle variable height functions, it can easily be accommodated to cope with this change.
 Moreover, using the framework of maximal parabolic regularity (cf. \cite{Pruss2016}), showing the existence of a unique weak solution is feasible.
-In fact, there are already promising results for a prescribed normal velocity forcing the evolution \cite{eden_homogenization_2019} or when the full microstructure evolution is prescribed \cite{Gahn21}.
-The main issue is now the availability of additional $\e$-independent regularity estimates; they are needed to ensure the construction of an $\e$-independent interval where solutions to the microscopic problem are expected to exist; such controlled estimates are difficult to obtain for the case of perforated media.
+In fact, there are already promising results for a prescribed normal velocity forcing the evolution \cite{eden_homogenization_2019} or when the complete microstructure evolution is prescribed \cite{Gahn21}.
+The main issue now is the availability of additional $\e$-independent regularity estimates; they are needed to ensure the construction of an $\e$-independent interval where solutions to the microscopic problem are expected to exist; such controlled estimates are difficult to obtain for the case of perforated media.
+Higher and $\e$-uniform regularity estimates (e.g. for the gradients) are needed for this to work; this is particularly difficult here due to the perforated nature of the two-phase setup; we refer to \cite{Schweizer:2000} where a specific 2D free boundary problem was treated using higher regularity estimates.
 For our specific case, we do not expect that the presence of non-uniform height functions changes the structure of the homogenization limit (cf.~\cref{rem:averaging_assumption}), but in other situations this might not be the case.